-I have a quote that I say at least once every day when someone asks me for advice.
+I have a quote that I say at least once every day when an affiliate newbie asks me for advice.

 “Imitate THEN Innovate”

 What does this mean?

 It means don’t reinvent the wheel.

 For example, if you want to learn affiliate marketing copywriting, you don’t have to start from scratch.